 In March 2020, the Financial Accounting Standards Board (FASB) issued guidance, Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
-The guidance provides optional expedients and exceptions for applying GAAP to contracts, hedging relationships, and other transactions affected by reference rate reform.
+The guidance provides optional expedients and exceptions for applying GAAP to contracts, hedging relationships and other transactions affected by reference rate reform.
 The guidance simplifies the accounting evaluation of contract modifications that replace a reference rate affected by reference rate reform and contemporaneous modifications of other contract terms related to the replacement of the reference rate.
 With respect to hedge accounting, the update allows amendment of formal designation and documentation of hedging relationships in certain circumstances which are the result of reference rate reform and provides additional expedients for different types of hedges, if certain criteria are met.
 The optional amendments are effective for all entities as of March 12, 2020, through December 31, 2022.
-Northwest FCS has adopted and is applying practical expedients through the transition and expects minimal impact to its financial condition and results of operations.
+Beginning October 2021, Secured Overnight Financing Rate (SOFR) products were made available to eligible Northwest FCS customers.
+Additionally, LIBOR rate options were discontinued for all new and renewing Northwest FCS customer loans after December 31, 2021.
+Northwest FCS has adopted and is applying practical expedients through the transition and expects minimal impact to its consolidated financial condition and results of operations.